 Land use planning is overseen by the ACT Planning and Land Authority, which administers the Planning and Development Act 2007 giving effect to:

 The National Capital Authority administers the Australian Capital Territory (Planning and Land Management) Act 1988, which gives effect to the National Capital Plan.

 New South Wales

-- State Environmental Planning Policy (Infrastructure) 2007 Part 3; and
+- State Environmental Planning Policy (Transport and Infrastructure) 2021; and

 Defence (Areas Control) Regulations 1989 also apply specifically to Darwin Airport surrounds and Tindal Aerodrome.

 Land use planning is overseen by the Department of State Development, Infrastructure and Planning, which administers the Sustainable Planning Act 2009 giving effect to: